This article was originally published in 2022 and updated in 2023 for new best practices.

 - Maintain steady cash flow with an effective collection policy and credit options for patients who struggle to pay.

-Take a hard look at your workflows and tools.
-Are there areas where you can make changes to improve efficiency?
-Are you making use of digital dental tools that decrease chair time and simplify workflows?
+High staff morale leads to patient satisfaction — try not to cut costs that make your employees’ work more difficult.
+If you can take shipping off someone’s hands, consider it.
+Take a hard look at your workflows and tools and decide: are there areas where you can make changes to improve efficiency?
+Also consider wait times.
+Only 37% of younger patients are satisfied with the wait at their current dentist.
+How can you keep these long-term patients happy and returning with digital dental tools that decrease chair time and simplify workflows?
 If you are already using digital tools like an intraoral scanner, is your lab fully optimized to use digital scans?

 Step 5.
-Communicate the Plan to Your Team
+Communicate the new plan to your team

 When everyone in your office understands the Why behind your plan, they can provide better support.
 Hold team meetings on a regular basis to review progress, and ask for feedback from everyone on your team.
 They may identify weaknesses in your workflow, supply chain, or laboratory processes that you have missed.
 When you encourage everyone to speak up and be part of the effort to decrease overhead costs, you provide the leadership your team needs to help the business succeed.